Aiswariya3a/learn_docker/README.md

 At its core, Docker is a tool that solves a classic problem for developers: "But it works on my machine!"

 It does this by packaging an application and all its dependencies (like libraries, settings, and files) into a single, standardized unit called a **container**.
-This container is like a real-world shipping container—it can run consistently on any computer that has Docker, no matter the underlying operating system or configuration.
+This container is like a real-world shipping container, it can run consistently on any computer that has Docker, no matter the underlying operating system or configuration.

 Let's look at the two most important building blocks of Docker: **Images** and **Containers**.